yannichen/Foundation-Web-Application/README.md

 ## User Stories or Use Cases

-1. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
-3. as a user, I can test and store my skin type
+1. as a user, I can test my skin type
-4. as a user, I can use my information to test the most-need foundation
+2. as a user, I can use my skin type information to search for the most-need foundation
-5. as a user, I can retest my skintype
-6. as a user, I can view the information of the foundation matched and go to the official website of it
+3. as a user, I can add my review to a foundation

 ## Research Topics

+* (2 points) Heroku + MongoDB
 * (2 points) Use a CSS framework throughout site
     * use a reasonable of customization of the framework
     * make the site beautiful and attractive
-* (4 points) Perform client side form validation using a JavaScript library
+* (3 points)  Perform client side form validation using a JavaScript library
-    * if the client put in the skin type that is not consistent with the profile store, error message occur
-    * ask to go back to the test page to test again
+    * if you want to add foundation that already exists in the list, an error message will appear in the dom
-* (5 points) vue.js
+* (3 points) Unit testing with JavaScript
-    * used vue.js as the frontend framework
+    * jasmine
+    * mocha
+    * Jest
+    * Cypress

-11 points total out of 8 required points
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)

 ## Annotations / References Used

-1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
+1. [CSS framework](https://tailwindcss.com) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)